-How I Made A Custom Rustic Doormat
+How to Make A Custom Rustic Doormat

 I knew I wanted some sort of runner/mat in front of the dresser.
 And I wanted it to fit perfectly in front of the dresser.
 But past that, I really wasn't sure.
 I spent all sorts of time browsing Houzz rugs and hoping for inspiration.
 And eventually, I ended up in the jute/sisal rug section, and thought that the sisal texture would add awesome interest to the space.
 I probably would've purchased a rug then and there, because mass-produced rugs typically end up cheaper than anything I make, but I needed it to be exactly 55 inches long.
 I'm picky like that.
 And nobody sells 55" rugs.
-So in a typical me fashion, I decided to make my own.
+So in a typical me fashion, I decided to make my own custom rustic doormat.

 Note: This page contains affiliate links.
 If you click and make a purchase, I will be compensated with no additional cost to you.